-Inside the microphone capsule, the distance between the diaphragm and the back plate, coupled with the rigidity of the diaphragm, means the diaphragm can only move so much before distortion becomes too high.
-Due to this, it cannot handle a high SPL.
-The smaller and stiffer diaphragm can handle higher SPL’s.
+Inside the microphone capsule, the distance between the diaphragm and the backplate, coupled with the rigidity of the diaphragm, means it can only move so much before distortion becomes too high.

-Both large and diaphragms are equally capable of picking up the low frequencies, but a large diaphragm mic has a more limited frequency range than a small diaphragm.
+Both large and diaphragms are equally capable of picking up low frequencies, but a large-diaphragm mic has a more limited frequency range than a small diaphragm.

-Because of the upper limiting frequency (ULF), which is set by several factors relating to the dimensions of the diaphragm.
+The upper limiting frequency (ULF), is set by several factors relating to the dimensions of the diaphragm:

 - The large diaphragm breaks up and no longer acts as a true piston.

 - The weight of the diaphragm will reduce the displacement of the diaphragm for higher frequencies.

 - The diffraction around the edges of the microphone capsule will limit the microphone’s capability of handling very high frequencies.

 All this means is that the LDC’s diaphragm is bigger and has more mass to move, thus not being able to react as fast to changes in sound.